 Since 2016, Netatmo has offered three Netatmo Connect API programs for developers.
 These include Netatmo Weather for customized weather services, Netatmo Smart Home for intuitive product interactions, and Netatmo Enterprise for commercial customers.

 Besides personal weather stations, Netatmo sells air care, security, and energy smart products.
 These include the Healthy Home Coach, the Presence surveillance camera, Netatmo Smart Thermostat, and the recently introduced Netatmo Smart Smoke Alarm.

 Membership in Netatmo Connect (their API interface) is free.

-- Accuweather uses Netatmo Personal Weather Station network data to enhance its meteorological sources across its many platforms.
+- Accuweather [No Longer Available] uses Netatmo Personal Weather Station network data to enhance its meteorological sources across its many platforms.

 - Netatmo has partnered with IFTTT to create connections between various smart home devices.
 In doing so, Netatmo has access to one of the largest databases of services and apps in the industry.

 Insteon offers a full line of smart home products including thermostats, wall switches, plug-in devices, LED bulbs, and more.
 With the all-in-one Insteon Hub, you can monitor your home from your smartphone or tablet, configure alerts from sensors, create schedules, and more.